reneruhr/quacry/README.md

 ## Instructions for building from Source for Linux, Mac, Windows:

 Building uses cmake and git to receive the source.
-Dependencies (via kipod) are GLM, GLFW and GLEW, and are installed via a package manager (on Mac/Linux) or can be cloned as submodules.
+Dependencies (via kipod) are GLM, GLFW and GLEW, and are installed via a package manager (on Mac/Linux) or can be cloned as submodules ( git clone https://github.com/reneruhr/quacry.git --recursive )

 ### Ubuntu